Choosing a new vendor is always tricky.

 With 50 subsidiaries in 30 countries, they count on both in-house and freelance translators.
 They have an impressive 900 industry specialists in total.

-One of their products is Star MT.
+One of their products is Star MT which intrigues us as it’s cleverly designed.
 This program is all about web based machine translation, for cheaper and faster translations.
+In our opinion, it looks quite promising.

 The 7th position goes to industry veteran LionBridge.
 They focus on AI-driven localisation to break cultural barriers.